the-anweddol-project/Anweddol-client/docs/source/developer_section/cli/json_output.md

 }
 ```

+- *ERROR_DICT*

-- `ERROR_DICT` : The dictionary depicting the errors detected in the response according to the [Cerberus](https://docs.python-cerberus.org/en/stable/errors.html) error format.
+  The dictionary depicting the errors detected in the response according to the [Cerberus](https://docs.python-cerberus.org/en/stable/errors.html) error format.

-If the CLI received a response insinuating an error on the server side, `DATA` will be :
+If the CLI received a response insinuating an error on the server side, `ERROR` will be :

 ```
 {